kasenetz/hbcd-docs/docs/datacuration/phenotypes.md

 </li>
 </ul>

-## BioSpecimen Urine Results
+## BioSpecimens
-The `biosample_urine.tsv|json` files include BioSpecimen USDTL Urine and DCCID, Visit Label, and Scannable code.
+All BioSpecimen file are prepended with `bio_`.
+The `bio_biosample_urine` urine files include BioSpecimen USDTL Urine and DCCID, Visit Label, and Scannable code.

 ## Instrument Data
 Each instrument has a `<instrument_name>.tsv` Data Table containing instrument values and a `<instrument_name>.json` Data Dictionary describing instrument fields for all participants.

 <p>
 <div id="notification-banner" class="notification-banner" onclick="toggleCollapse(this)">